Power corrupts. Absolute power corrupts absolutely.

 Typology of domination and society

-basic shapes cooperating vertically competing horizontally competing dominating
+collaborating vertically competing horizontally competing dominating

 Ideal types of social acting solidary - self-centered